 Satellite Santa Monica

 Another great coworking option minutes from the beach is Satellite Santa Monica.
 In addition to high-speed broadband internet, there is ergonomic seating, community events and access to a stocked kitchen with complimentary coffee, flavored water and snacks.
-Make sure you book your seat in advance; space is limited and Satellite requires Deskpass members to book 1 business day in advance.
+Make sure you reserve your seat in advance; space is limited and Satellite requires Deskpass members to reserve one business day in advance.
 Oh, and this spot is pet friendly.

 Cross Campus Santa Monica